dr-costas/undaw/README.md

 functions in the ``helpers._models.py`` and ``helpers._modules_functions.py``
 files

+To use the code with your new settings, you will have to place the new settings file in the ``settings`` directory and specify the new settings file at the command line, when calling the ``main.py``.
+For example, like:

+    `python scripts/main.py --config-file new_settings_file`

+Notice that the file name is without extension, meaning that only YAML (i.e. `*.yaml extension`) files can be used.

 The processes (i.e. pre-training, adaptation, and evaluation) should be run with any module/neural network.